*** artists illustrating boys fashions: George Baker, Jr.

 Portrait

 We do note a beautiful portrait done of four American children done in 1853.
-We do not yet know which the childrn are.
+We do not yet know who the childrn are.
 The children look go be four boys, but we are not positive about the younger child wearing a white dress.

 Blowing Bubles